craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 When lit, for the next (G + 3) rounds, the wax produces a (G * 5') radius of smoke.
 While the smoke stays in the air, the area within the radius is an *antimagic field*.
 The smoke is dismissed by strong winds.

 **Ingredients**;
-- XXX
+- 24 ounces Witchweed (528.0sp)
+- 4 pounds Alabaster (0.80sp)
+- 1 pound Gold (110.0sp)
+	- 6 ounces Spellsmoke Wax (750.0sp) > (125.0sp / ounce)

 #### Violet Emitter
 > A small purple crystal that emits a beam of deep purple light.
 Typically stored in a toggleable metal cylinder.

-When toggled within relative darkness, you gain +8 to investigate bodily substances or diseases that are immediately in front of you.
+When toggled within relative darkness, you gain Advantage while investigating bodily substances or diseases that are immediately in front of you.

 **Ingredients**;
-- XXX
+- 1 carat Durandurm (475.0sp)
+- 4 carat Pearl (1.0k sp)
+- 8 ounces Lephora (112.0sp)
+	- 1 Violet Emmiter (2.0k sp)

 #### Lightswitch
 > A small black crystal that absorbs and ceases any light it can find.
 Typically stored in a toggleable metal cylinder.